shitongyue/shitongyue.github.io/_pages/quickstart.md

 Consider a car brand selection scenario.

 We have now invited a car evaluator to evaluate cars from five brands, including Ford, Tesla, Audi, Volkswagen and BMW, based on four aspects: Acceleration, Braking, Horsepower and Powertrain.
 Assume that the four aspects are equally weighted.
+Please note: The raw data in this example is randomly generated for demonstration purposes only.

 We can write the following code to use ERTool to integrate the four aspects of evidence.